SeparateRecords/count-bot/README.md

 .go 5
 ```

-To say "Pause" instead of "Go", use `pause` instead of `go`.
+To say "Pause" instead of "Go", use `.pause` instead of `.go`.
 Simple!

 ```
 .pause 2